ouvaa/ouvaa.github.io/README.md

 To be used in radix trie etc for in memory performance.

-# Introduction to Ouvaalan: A New Paradigm in Universal Language for Computational Efficiency & Optimum Communication
+# Introduction to Ouvaalan: A New Paradigm in Universal Language for Computational Efficiency & Optimum Communication For Artificial Intelligence & Human

 ## Abstract